abstractmachines/abstractmachines.github.io/_posts/2017-4-14-cookies-with-node-express.md

 ---
 # Cookies with Express : A Tutorial

-This tutorial was inspired by [Codementor.io's Noddy Pandey Cookie Management with Express](https://www.codementor.io/noddy/cookie-management-in-express-js-du107rmna) post; I added in some tests and verification; my installations of npm packages are local instead of global; I use nvm.
+This tutorial was inspired by [Codementor.io's Noddy Pandey's Cookie Management with Express](https://www.codementor.io/noddy/cookie-management-in-express-js-du107rmna) post; I added in some tests and verification; my installations of npm packages are local instead of global; I use nvm.
 Verification is done not